|

 Wreckless Eric

-Despite the name Eric, which may be reckless, their coffee, food and catering services are not.
-The baristas will pour you a cup of one of their four fair trade organic coffee, loose leaf teas, local beer or a signature cocktail.
+Despite the name Eric, being reckless, their coffee, food and catering services are not.
+The baristas will pour you a cup of one of their four fair trade organic coffee, loose-leaf teas, local beer or a signature cocktail.
 Beer and cocktails in the morning?
 Well, hell, it’s Wreckless Eric.

 Meanwhile, back in the kitchen, the chef makes everything from scratch.
 Using only the best, fresh ingredients and products, the food can be described as “a new twist on old classics” – Bowls, Burritos, Salads and Gluten-free Treats.